 — Robert Schumann

-Beethoven’s Fifth Symphony is arguably one of the most iconic pieces of classical music ever composed, as well as one of the most iconoclastic.
+Ludwig van Beethoven’s Fifth Symphony is arguably one of the most iconic pieces of classical music ever composed, as well as one of the most iconoclastic.
 It has also come to represent the very essence of classical music itself.
 Music lovers know it backwards and forwards, and even those who have never attended an orchestra concert nonetheless recognize the opening notes of Beethoven’s Fifth, as it is generally known, immediately.

 Since it was first performed, on a cold December night in 1808 in Vienna, Beethoven’s Fifth Symphony has become a lens through which we have viewed music, society, and culture.
 Early audiences heard in its notes an exhortation of victory and triumph, whether literal or of a more internal, personal kind.
-As the 19th century progressed, Beethoven’s music, particularly the symphonies, became the standard against which every subsequent composer’s music was measured.
+As the 19th century progressed, Beethoven’s music, particularly his symphonies, became the standard against which every subsequent composer’s music was measured.
 During WWII, the Allies used the famous four-note opening as a signal in radio broadcasts of victory over the Axis powers.
 The Fifth Symphony even became an unforgettable part of the 1970s with Walter Murphy and the Big Apple Band’s disco version, A Fifth of Beethoven.

 Beethoven is famously said to have likened the four opening notes to the hand of Fate knocking at the door.
 In all likelihood, however, this description was fabricated by Anton Schindler, one of Beethoven’s early biographers, known both for his poor memory and his penchant for invention.
 Whether a representation of Fate or not, these four notes are the rhythmic seed from which the rest of the symphony develops.
 Beethoven, who left few clues as to his compositional process for the Fifth Symphony, did mention the creation of the theme that “begins in my head the working-out in breadth, height, and depth.
 Since I am aware of what I want, the fundamental idea never leaves me.
 It mounts, it grows.
 I see before my mind the picture in its whole extent, as if in a single grasp.”